 FIRE-RATED FRAMES AND GLAZING ALSO RESIST FORCED ENTRY

 To solve these challenges with a single, multifunctional product, Fireframes® Heat Barrier Series doors and frames with Pilkington Pyrostop® fire-rated glass from Technical Glass Products (TGP) laminated to School Guard Glass® from LTI Smart Glass, Inc. were installed.
 School Guard Glass® meets H.P.
-White 5-aa1 and ASTM F1233 Class 1.4 standards, which means in testing, after being shot, it could defend against violent attacks for over 12 minutes.
+White 5-aa1 and ASTM F1233 Class 1.4 standards, which means in testing, after being shot five times in a concentrated area, it could defend against violent attacks for over 12 minutes.
 It is also compatible with fire-rated glazing.

 By joining forces with LTI Smart Glass, Inc., TGP was able to combine two products with a proven track record and create a reliable fire and security solution for education facility design teams.
 This system offers a Level III bullet resistance rating and withstands forced entry attacks.
 This level of security helps school districts protect students and faculty, which is becoming more necessary as incidences of gun violence in schools continue to rise year after year.